rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And the officials of Succoth said, Are the hands of Zebah and Zalmunna already in your hand, that we should give bread to your army? ^0806

-So Gideon said, Well then, when the Lord has given Zebah and Zalmunna into my hand, I will flail your flesh with the thorns of the wilderness and with briers. ^0807
+So Gideon said, Well then, when the LORD has given Zebah and Zalmunna into my hand, I will flail your flesh with the thorns of the wilderness and with briers. ^0807

 And from there he went up to Penuel, and spoke to them in the same way, and the men of Penuel answered him as the men of Succoth had answered. ^0808